16n-faderbank/16n-faderbank.github.io/index.md

 ## I'd like to test my 16n

+The [editor](/editor) will let you see all USB faders in motion, and let you reconfigure it.

-Great.
-You can use [the browser test page](16ntest.html) in Google Chrome to test the USB-MIDI output - useful for quick debugging.
+If you're running firmware 1.34 or earlier, you can use [the browser test page](/16ntest.html) in Google Chrome to test the USB-MIDI output - useful for quick debugging.

 ## I have ideas for changes / an improvement I wish to share / a version I wish to make